Natemen96/ECEMasterProject/README.md

 ## Purpose

 In situations of natural disasters/phenomenons, blackouts can occur.
 To combat this, EV (electric vehicles) drivers can use their vehicles as batteries for customers/ clients.
-To simulate the difficulty of this challenge of getting to as much customers as possible until the blackout period is over, a RL environment was created.
-This environment features random scenarios based on node network size, amount of the houses (can't be larger than node size), blackout data, and housing models to try simulate in a high level matter.
+To simulate the difficulty of this challenge of getting to as many customers as possible until the blackout period is over, a RL environment was created.
+This environment features random scenarios based on node network size, amount of the houses (can't be larger than node size), blackout data, and housing models to simulate a blackout response in a high level matter.

 ## Demo